glitched-nx/UltraHAND/Wiki/Home.md

 ## Beiträge

 Beiträge und Vorschläge aus der Ultrahand-Community sind willkommen.
 Wenn Du Ideen, Verbesserungen oder Fragen hast, zögere nicht, [Kontakt aufzunehmen](https://gbatemp.net/threads/ultrahand-overlay-the-fully-craft-able-overlay-executor.633560/).

----

-## Ultrahand Overlay Wiki

-Ultrahand Overlay is your go-to tool for enhanced file and directory management on your SD card, designed to provide you with greater control over your configurations and data.
-This wiki is here to help you get started and make the most out of Ultrahand Overlay.

-## Wiki Pages

-Explore the wealth of information available in this wiki:

-- **[Command Reference](https://github.com/ppkantorski/Ultrahand-Overlay/wiki/Command-Reference):** A comprehensive list of commands supported by Ultrahand Overlay, each with clear instructions on how to use them effectively.

-- **[Package Reference](https://github.com/ppkantorski/Ultrahand-Overlay/wiki/Package-Reference):** Learn how to configure packages, customize settings, and make the most of Ultrahand Overlay's powerful features.

-## Getting Started

-If you're new to Ultrahand Overlay, here's how to get started:

-1. For help with understanding the available commands and how to use them, please refer to [Command Reference](https://github.com/ppkantorski/Ultrahand-Overlay/wiki/Command-Reference).

-2. For help with formatting your own custom Ultrahand packages, please refer to [Package Configurations](https://github.com/ppkantorski/Ultrahand-Overlay/wiki/Package-Reference).

-3. For more complex Ultrahand package examples and implementations, please check out [Examples](https://github.com/ppkantorski/Ultrahand-Overlay/tree/main/examples).

-## Contributions

-Contributions and suggestions from the Ultrahand community are welcome.
-If you have ideas, improvements, or questions, please don't hesitate to [get in touch](https://gbatemp.net/threads/ultrahand-overlay-the-fully-craft-able-overlay-executor.633560/).